muarshad01/Docker_and_Kubernetes/11_Multi-Container_Deployments_to_AWS.md

 ### `ElastiCache Redis` Creation

-Go to AWS Management Console and use Find Services to search for ElastiCache
+1. Go to `AWS Management Console` and use Find `Services` to search for `ElastiCache`

-In the sidebar under Resources, click Redis Clusters
+2. In the sidebar under `Resources`, click `Redis Clusters`

-Click the Create Redis cluster button
+3. Click the `Create Redis` cluster button

-Select Configure and create a new cluster
+4. Select `Configure and create a new cluster`

-Make sure Cluster Mode is DISABLED.
+5. Make sure `Cluster Mode is DISABLED`.

-Scroll down to Cluster info and set Name to multi-docker-redis
+6. Scroll down to Cluster info and set Name to `multi-docker-redis`

-Scroll down to Cluster settings and change Node type to cache.t2.micro
+7. Scroll down to Cluster settings and change Node type to `cache.t2.micro`

-Change Number of Replicas to 0 (Ignore the warning about Multi-AZ)
+8. Change Number of Replicas to `0` (Ignore the warning about Multi-AZ)

-Scroll down to Subnet group.
-Select Create a new subnet group if not already selected.
+9. Scroll down to Subnet group.
+Select `Create a new subnet` group if not already selected.

-Enter a name for the Subnet Group such as redis.
+10. Enter a name for the Subnet Group such as `redis`.

-Scroll down and click the Next button
+11. Scroll down and click the `Next` button

-Scroll down and click the Next button again.
+12. Scroll down and click the `Next` button again.

-Scroll down and click the Create button.
+13. Scroll down and click the `Create button`.

-Creating a Custom Security Group
+### Creating a Custom Security Group

 Go to AWS Management Console and use Find Services to search for VPC